harshitmodi5/MerchantQueue/README.md

 ## Date : September 24th, 2021

-This is where all the planning and design for my future application in Mobile Portfolio 2 can be found.
+This is where all the planning and design for my future application in Mobile App Portfolio 1 can be found.

 ![Brainstorming](./images/brainstorm.png)